Aims and Scope

 - Includes the statement: "This manuscript represents results of original work that have not been published elsewhere (except as an abstract in conference proceedings).
 This manuscript has not and will not be submitted for publication elsewhere until a decision is made regarding its acceptability for publication in Research Quarterly for Exercise and Sport.
 If accepted for publication, it will not be published elsewhere.
 Furthermore, if there are any perceived financial conflicts of interest related to the research reported in the manuscript, I/we (the author/s) have disclosed it in the Author's Notes."

 - Includes the statement: "All authors acknowledge ethical responsibility for the content of the manuscript and will accept the consequences of any ethical violation."
-For further information, view this document.

 - Includes the statement: "This research is not part of a larger study."
 If it is, then authors must follow the guidelines specified on pp. 13–15 of the APA publications manual (6th ed.).